Rubén Berríos: Biography

 Berríos was born in Aibonito, Puerto Rico.
 He attended high school at Colegio San Ignacio (class of 1957).
-He received his bachelor's degree in business administration and economy from Georgetown University in 1961, his juris doctor and master's degree in law from Yale University (Yale Law School), and his doctoral degree in international rights from Oxford University.
+He received his bachelor's degree in business administration and economy from Georgetown University in 1961, his juris doctor and master's degree in law from Yale Law School, and his doctoral degree in international rights from Oxford University.
 He also did some post-doctoral research in Sweden.
 His first wife was Swedish and his son Rubén Axel was born in Stockholm.
 He has been a tenured professor of law at the University of Puerto Rico School of Law since 1967.

 Berríos became president of the Independence Party PIP when he was thirty-one years old and has been president of it five times during fifty years.
 Under his leadership, the PIP adopted a democratic socialist program.
 Although he has had limited success at the voting booth regarding his candidacy for the post of Governor of Puerto Rico in 1976, 1980, 1988, 2000 and 2004 — losing every time to either the Popular Democratic Party (PPD) or the New Progressive Party (PNP) candidate — he, nevertheless, has enjoyed great electoral success regarding his candidacy to the Senate, receiving more votes than any other candidate in the Puerto Rican senatorial elections of 1972, 1984, 1992 and 1996.

 In 1972, the thirty-three-year-old Berríos was elected to his first term as an at-large senator.
 He was also re-elected to at-large senatorial seats at the Puerto Rican Legislative Assembly on three additional occasions: 1984, 1992, and 1996.

 Berríos founded the Permanent Conference of Political Parties of Latin America and the Caribbean (COPPPAL), is a member of the Executive Council of the Latin American Human Rights Association (ALDHU), and Honorary President of the Socialist International (SI).

 He has published the books The Independence of Puerto Rico: Cause and Struggle, Puerto Rico: Nationality and Plebiscite, and Towards Puerto Rican Socialism, and has collaborated with various publications enjoying wide international prestige such as Foreign Affairs.

 In 2015, Nicaraguan President Daniel Ortega named Berrios as his political advisor.

+In May 2025, the Socialist International Party awarded the José Francisco Peña Gómez Prize to Ruben Berrios, for his cause in the sovereignty and independence of Puerto Rico.

 Berríos is widely admired by many in Puerto Rico, including those who do not follow his political ideology.
 In 1984, for example, he received 84% of the general vote in his candidacy for senator.

 Political views

-Berríos believes that there should be a change in the U.S. maritime laws that force Puerto Rico to import and export goods on U.S. ships.
+Berríos believes that there should be a change in the U.S. maritime laws that force Puerto Rico to import and export goods only via U.S. ships.
 Such laws increase the price of products entering or leaving the island.
 He also believes that the U.S. Selective Service laws should not apply to Puerto Rico without the consent of the Puerto Rican legislature.